How to Launch Early without Affecting the Design

 The businesses that fail to bring out new products as early as possible often fall out of the race.

-As new products keep entering the market and their life cycles keep shrinking, the companies have started reducing their development cycles up to 50%.
+As new products keep entering the market and their life cycles keep shrinking, the companies have started reducing their development cycles by up to 50%.

 Therefore, the products these days must be quickly delivered in the market so that it does not become stale.